 “Anything is okay,” Simon assured her.
 “It’s going to be fun.”

-“I’ll notice,” said a voice.
-They both looked up and saw a guy in his early twenties wearing an expensive-looking suit.
+“I’ll notice.”
+A guy in his early twenties wearing an expensive-looking suit had come up to the stage.
 He grinned.
 “Only because I’m a musician too.”
 He reached out his hand to shake Simon’s.
 “Preston.”

 “Hi, Preston.
 I’m Simon and this is Lisbeth.”

 “Yeah, they’ll like that.
-It’s my dad and work people.
+This is my parents’ house, these are all friends and work people.
 It’s going to be incredibly boring.
 They’ll drink a lot and then they’ll all want to sing.
 You take requests?
 They’ll have requests.”

 “We’ll do what we can.
-Lissie can handle just about anything on her keyboard.
+Lissie can handle just about anything on her synth.
 Would be better if we had a third person up here.”

-“I’d much rather be up there than sitting at a table,” Preston said mournfully.
+“I’d rather be up there than sitting at a table,” Preston said.

-Lisbeth glanced at Simon and he nodded.
+Simon looked at Lisbeth, who nodded.
 “Why not?
 If it’s okay with your father.”

-“He probably won’t even realize it.
+“He probably won’t even notice.
+Wow!
 I’ll be right back!
 This is awesome!”
 Preston ran off.